mui/material-ui/docs/src/pages/system/advanced/advanced.md

 ## Adding the `sx` prop to your custom components

-The `unstable_styleFunctionSx` utility adds the support for the `sx` in your own components.
+The `unstable_styleFunctionSx` utility adds the support for the `sx` to your own components.

 {{"demo": "pages/system/advanced/StyleFunctionSxDemo.js"}}